KeplerBoyce/speedcubing-analysis/README.md

 # speedcubing-analysis
-Speedcubing data in tsv format and analysis script in Python for research project
+Run cubinganalysis.py in the same directory as both tsv files to generate graphs